bluerocktel/php-sdk/README.md

 ## Usage

-To query the API, you can either call each API [Endpoints requests](https://github.com/bluerocktel/php-sdk/tree/main/src/Endpoints) individually, or make use of the provided [Resources](https://github.com/bluerocktel/php-sdk/tree/main/src/Resources) grouping the requests into groups.
+To query the API, you can either call each API [Endpoints requests](https://github.com/bluerocktel/php-sdk/tree/main/src/Endpoints) individually, or make use of provided [Resources](https://github.com/bluerocktel/php-sdk/tree/main/src/Resources) which groups the requests into clusters.

 ### Requests